typesAreSpaces/starter-hugo-academic/content/posts/first_post.md

 ### Hugo {#hugo}

 This static generator is used for building the main components of the website.
-Among the main features are:
+Its main features are:

 -   Editing using markdown: It uses the go programming language to 'compile' html files from markdown files.
 -   'Capable Templating': I understand this as convenient code which enables users to programatically structure websites using special variables within markdown.